-Article I Section One General Provisions § 1 Subject-Matter of the Act of the State, which were created and collected in the period from April 18th, 1939 to December 31st, 1989 (hereinafter referred to as "crucial period") regarding crimes committed against persons of Slovak nationality or Slovak citizens of other nationalities, i.e. 1.
+Article I Section One General Provisions § 1 Subject-Matter of the Act

+The present Act shall regulate the following: a) establishment of the Nation's Memory Institute, b) recording, collecting, disclosing, publishing, managing and using documents of security authorities of the German Third Reich and of the Union of Soviet Socialist Republics, as well as security authorities of the State, which were created and collected in the period from April 18, 1939 to December 31, 1989 (hereinafter referred to as "crucial period") regarding crimes committed against persons of Slovak nationality or Slovak citizens of other nationalities, i.e. 1.
 Nazi crimes, 2.
 Communism crimes, 3. other crimes, which include crimes against peace, crimes against humanity or war crimes, 4. other repressive acts due to political reasons, committed by members of the Slovak and Czecho-Slovak authorities active in penal proceedings or persons acting on their behalf which were published in decisions of courts, against persons persecuted for acting in the interest of freedom, democracy and the existence of a free and democratic Slovakia, 5. activity of security authorities as stated in § 2, c) manner of proceeding in revealing or prosecuting crimes according to letter b), d) protection of personal data of prosecuted persons (§ 5), e) activity in the area of public education.